UCAS tariff points/grades required

 The level 2 requirements may also be met through the level 3 course requirements for the course; please contact the University directly if you require further information.

 Non Tariffed Qualifications

-Pass Access to HE Diploma in a relevant subject (Science) with a minimum 106 UCAS tariff points.
+Pass Access to HE Diploma in Science with a minimum score of 106 UCAS Tariff points

 International Baccalaureate points

 26 IB Diploma Points including HL 5 in Biology